richardtape/content-visibility/readme.txt

  - [ ] REST API exploration.
 Should be fine for non-authenticated requests, but need to dive deeper for auth'd requests
  - [ ] Non-trivial dates.
 Think things like "Every Wednesday between 3pm and 4pm" or "First two weeks in November"
  - [x] [Geolocation](https://wordpress.org/plugins/content-visibility-geolocation/): Show this block only to users whose connection is in France.
- - [ ] Specific Users: Only show a block when a specific user is signed in
+ - [x] [Specific Users](https://wordpress.org/plugins/content-visibility-specific-users/): Show or hide a block to one or more specific users.
  - [ ] Specific 3rd-party plugin integrations.
 Show a block when someone has purchased something from your WooCommerce store.
 Or when someone has submitted a specific Gravity Form.
  - [ ] Do you have any feature requests?
 [Let me know!](https://github.com/richardtape/content-visibility/issues/new)